ArupSen/nathalie-vin/README.md

 # nathalie-vin
-This is the soft launch branch which is the non-shop part of the website.
-The drop-down menu from the shop has been removed.
-The main issue has been that the carousel on the homepage has been loading in an unpredictable way and has also been jerky in Firefox.
-So far I have been using the CarouFredSel one but in this branch I have also tried using the TWBS one which does work on the details pages for both the Fine art and the Commissions sections.
-I am now trying out the "Last carousel you'll ever need" by Ken Wheeler.
+This is the dev cleanup branch which is the non-shop part of the website.
+The soft_launch branch is already up on nathalievin.com and now I can continue to work at cleaning up and tweaking what didn't go up on this branch and possibly merge it in later on.

+#TODO list post launch
+* Make the css into scss
+* Filter out slideshow controls to a file
+* Strip out extraneous code
+* Add sign up form
+* Mobile contact page
+* Default meta tags
+* Remove caroufredsel